 The Lean East team uses proven principles and tools of continuous improvement to support organizational change.
 The Toyota Motor Corporation developed many of these Lean continuous improvement principles, and one of the core principles of their Toyota Production System (TPS) is “Kaizen.”

 Kaizen applies to individuals in the same way it applies to organizations.
 Many small, repeated gains add up to a significant change; this is the “compound effect” at work.
-Most of us are too busy to take four weeks off from work to learn a language but we could easily make time for one 5-minute lesson per day.
-I have personally spent 5-minutes per day over the past 6 years (the equivalent of ~180 hours!) learning a language.
+Most of us are too busy to take four weeks off from work to learn a language, but we could easily make time for one 5-minute lesson per day.
+Personally, I have spent 5-minutes per day over the past 6 years (the equivalent of ~180 hours!) learning a language.

 The first step in Personal Kaizen is determining your improvement objectives.
 In what areas of your life do you want to improve?
 Why?
 What are the key results you are targeting?

 Lean East covered setting objectives in this post.
 For this post about habits, we will select an example many readers can relate to:

 “to return to my college weight by the end of the year.”